maparoni/tree-sitter-maparoni/README.md

 ### Testing

 - When adding new functionality add new tests in the `test` directory.
-- Run `tree-sitter test` to run the suite from the `test` directory, and check that it all passes.
+- Run `tree-sitter generate` first, and then `tree-sitter test` to run the suite from the `test` directory, and check that it all passes.

 ### Whenever this was changed do